Diese Webseite wird momentan übersetzt - sie wird bald in deutscher Sprache verfügbar sein.

-The EU Customs CFW is the foundation which sets out a consensus view of knowledge, skills and behaviours required by customs professionals in the EU.
+The EU Customs CFW is the foundation which sets out a consensus view of the optimal set of knowledge, skills and behaviours required by customs professionals in the EU.

 It allows to:

-In addition, a set of Reference Training Programmes has been created for training providers as a basis for comparison to build or enhance their training programme structures and training materials.
+In addition, a set of Reference Training Programmes for Academic Customs Education has been created for training providers as a basis for comparison to build or enhance their training programme structures and training materials.

-An EU Recognition Process for customs training programmes is being developed which should make it possible to deliver a quality label for the accredited Customs Training programmes (Masters, Bachelors, Expert modules or vocational training courses).
+An EU Recognition Process for Customs academic study programmes is being developed which will make it possible to deliver a quality label for accredited Academic Customs programmes (Masters, Bachelors, and modules within those programmes).

-This will give a quality assurance to the trainees and help to further harmonise and raise customs performance standards throughout the European Customs Union.
+This will give a quality assurance to both the academic institutions providing the recognised programmes and the students of the equivalent programmes, this way further harmonising and raising Customs performance standards throughout the European Customs Union.